 Type: Herbaceous perennial

 Height: 2.00 to 2.50 feet

 Bloom Description: Twisted white rays with yellow center

 Tolerate: Rabbit, Deer, Drought, Dry Soil

 No serious insect or disease problems.
-Some susceptibility to verticillium wilt, leaf spots and stem rots.
-Aphids, mites and leaf miners are occasional visitors.
+Leucanthemums generally have some susceptibility to verticillium wilt, leaf spots and stem rots.
+Aphids, leaf miners and mites are occasional visitors.

-Shasta daisies provide long-lasting summer bloom and are mainstays of the perennial border and cutting garden.
+Shasta daisies provide long-lasting summer bloom and are mainstays of the perennial border, cottage garden and cutting garden.
+Rock gardens.
+Containers.